Measles is a highly contagious disease caused by the measles virus.

 HealthLink BC: Measles, mumps and rubella (MMR) vaccine

-MMR information available in English, Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese. -
+MMR information is available in English, Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese. -

 HealthLink BC: Measles, Mumps, rubella and varicella (MMRV) vaccine

-MMRV is given to children 4 to 12 years of age who need protection against measles, mumps, rubella and varicella.
-Information available in English, Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese. -
+MMRV is given to children four to 12 years of age who need protection against measles, mumps, rubella and varicella.
+Information is available in English, Chinese, Farsi, French, Korean, Punjabi, Spanish and Vietnamese. -

 Caring for Kids: Measles